cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 An Azure VM running a 3rd Party image with networking capabilities is referred to as an [NVA](https://azure.microsoft.com/en-us/blog/best-practices-to-consider-before-deploying-a-network-virtual-appliance/) (Network Virtual Appliance).
 An NVA could be a firewall, a router, a proxy, an SDWAN hub, an IPSec concentrator etc.

-To illustrate the NVA use case, a Cisco CSR is deployed in the NVAsubnet (10.0.10.0/24) of the hub VNET.
-In our scenario this NVA will terminate connectivity to On-Prem branches (SDWAN or IPSec for example).
+To illustrate the NVA use case, a Cisco CSR is deployed in the NVAsubnet (10.0.10.0/24) of the hub VNET, and terminates connectivity to On-Prem branches (SDWAN or IPSec for example).

-The On-Prem connectivity represented in [Episode #1](https://github.com/cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways) and [Episode #2](https://github.com/cynthiatreger/az-routing-guide-ep2-nic-routing) via the Virtual Network GW has been removed to avoid unnecessary complexity.
+This scenario could represent an alternative to the On-Prem connectivity via the Virtual Network GW discussed in [Episode #1](https://github.com/cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways) and [Episode #2](https://github.com/cynthiatreger/az-routing-guide-ep2-nic-routing).

 <img width="550" alt="image" src="https://user-images.githubusercontent.com/110976272/215292829-2d9ba955-711a-4d96-8666-9feb5c312bb8.png">

 # 3.1.
 NVA default routing configuration & packet walk
-Let's start without any branches connected to the Concentrator NVA and observe its default configuration.
+Let's start without any branches connected to the Concentrator NVA and observe its default configuration and behaviour.

 <img width="997" alt="image" src="https://user-images.githubusercontent.com/110976272/215293529-596345e5-43cf-4637-9ee6-4dfe96faffd1.png">